 As a new CSUN student, you've got enough to think about without having to deal with money issues.
 To help you get off on the right foot, we've put together this guide that will answer a lot of your questions about paying for your education, setting up a budget and saving money.

 You can apply for scholarships on STARS Online, which streamlines the process and matches you with the ones for which you qualify.
 It allows you to apply for multiple scholarships at once and directly upload transcripts or letters of recommendation.

-CSUN offers four types of merit-based scholarships: the Honors at Entrance scholarship, the Matador Scholarship, the University Scholarship and the Presidential Scholarship.
+CSUN offers four types of merit-based scholarships: the Honors at Entrance scholarship, the Matador Scholarship program, the University Scholars award and the Presidential Scholars award.

 - The Honors at Entrance scholarship is for first-time freshmen who have been admitted to CSUN’s general education honors program.

-- The Matador Scholarship is for incoming and continuing students who have demonstrated academic excellence and financial need.
+- The Matador Scholarship program is for incoming and continuing students who have demonstrated academic excellence and financial need.

-- The University Scholarship is for current undergraduate students and new transfers entering CSUN.
+- The University Scholars award is for current undergraduate students and new transfers entering CSUN.

-- The Presidential Scholarship is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.
+- The Presidential Scholars award is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.

 To find out more about these awards check the eligibility criteria.